-The Gold Coast is a coastal city situated in Queensland and part of 4000km long Australia East Coast.
-It has gorgeous sandy beaches, amazing canals, theme parks, and some the lushest world-heritage nature reserves.
+The Gold Coast is a coastal city situated in Queensland and part of the 4000 km long Australia East Coast.
+It has gorgeous sandy beaches, amazing canals, theme parks, and some of the lushest world-heritage nature reserves.
 You can travel Solo to the Gold Coast from Sydney, which will take 9 hours by car or Melbourne journeying for 17 hours.
 It is also accessible by flight from most Australian cities and by a one-hour train ride from Brisbane.

-4 Best Places To Visit on the Gold Coast
+4 Best Places In the Gold Coast For Solo Travellers

 Your next destination on the Gold Coast has to be Broadbeach.
 It is one of the best places to visit and less touristy, full of gorgeous beaches, weekend markets, and gourmet dining locations.
 Start at the bustling Broadbeach Mall that is full of roving street artists.
 Treat yourself to some great food at the bistros you’ll find along the way.
 Your next stop should be the lovely cascade gardens.
 It is the best picnic spot you will see, and it is located just near the Nerang River.